rust-lang/book/src/ch01-02-hello-world.md

 ## Creating a Project File

 First, make a file to put your Rust code in.
-Rust doesn't care where your code lives, but for this book, I suggest making a *projects* directory in your home directory, and keeping all your projects there.
+Rust doesn't care where your code lives, but for this book, we'd suggest making a *projects* directory in your home directory and keeping all your projects there.
 Open a terminal and enter the following commands to make a directory for this particular project:

 ```bash
 $ mkdir ~/projects